SpaceShaman/allelo/README.md

 # Allelo - Application for allelopathic garden planning

 Allelo is a web application that helps gardeners plan their garden by graphically drawing the garden and placing plants on it.
 The application will show the user which plants are compatible with each other and which are not.
 This is a preliminary version of the application, and it is still under development.
+You can see the current version of the application [here](https://spaceshaman.github.io/allelo/).

 https://github.com/SpaceShaman/allelo/assets/1573423/c79b7b9d-5a19-41aa-a419-8eca97361fdc